 1.)
 Akiba’s Trip 2 (PS Vita/PS3)

-At first I didn’t really noticed that the title already includes the word “strip” but when I read more about the game everything fell into place.
-Akihabara was invaded by demons who can only be defeated though stripping them.
+At first, I didn’t really notice that the title already includes the word “strip” but when I read more about the game everything fell into place.
+Akihabara was invaded by demons who can only be defeated by stripping them.
 Yes, you have to tear their clothing apart so that the sun can destroy their delicate skin.
 At least that’s my explanation for all this.
-Apart from the gameplay where you’re fighting your way through Tokyo’s tech-area, the locations of the game are what makes this title so interesting for me.
+Apart from the gameplay where you’re fighting your way through Tokyo’s tech area, the locations of the game are what make this title so interesting for me.

 I already ordered the Vita version but it’ll take some time till I receive it.
 Will post some screenshots and pictures for you guys when the game finally arrived.